ajp4891/portfolio/ProjectPart1.md

 ### Method and Medium :

-I am planing on using the Shorthand for the project.
+I am planning on using the Shorthand for the project.
 Additionally, I will be using visualizing tools such as Tableau, Datawrapper and Flourish to convey idea.

 Go Back to [Home Page](/README.md)